 Tevo Tornado Control Panel

-You can do this a number of ways Control => Motion => Steps /mm => E Steps /mm and enter the value 415.
-If your Tevo Tornado is setup for eeprom you can save your new settings if this E Steps do not help.
-Head over to this article about Extruder Calibration
+You can do this several ways Control => Motion => Steps /mm => E Steps /mm and enter the value 415.
+If your Tevo Tornado is set up for EEPROM, you can save your new settings if these E Steps do not help.
+Head over to this article about Extruder Calibration.

-One thing I did notice, was when doing an atomic pull, do not do the pull through the whole extruder.
-What I do so it does not get stuck in the extruder, is pull the filament away from the nozzle.
-Once its in the PTFE tube, I then would release the PTFE tube from the extruder.
+So why do we like the Bondtech Extruder Compared to the Titan Extruder clone?
+It is simple; it just works!
+The easily adjustable tension coupled with the dual drive gives you the flexibility to fine-tune your filament tension.
+This powerhouse of an extruder just keeps puling.
+One thing I did notice was when doing an atomic pull, do not do the pull through the whole extruder.
+What I do, so it does not get stuck in the extruder, is pull the filament away from the nozzle.
+Once it’s in the PTFE tube, I then would release the PTFE tube from the extruder.

 Instead of pulling from the Inlet of the extruder, pull from the outlet.
 This is to help prevent the filament from sticking in the extruder.
 When you do a cold pull, the filament is usually more substantial at the tip.
 So, if you pull from the PTFE tube side, this will take the thin side of the filament through the extruder resulting in an easy atomic pull and an unblocked nozzle.